In this article, Sarah describes characteristics and opportunities of DEI and explains why innovation without DEI will be difficult in the future.

 This essay is based on the fireside chat happened on 27th Sep.*

 In this first part of the blog series, we receive Andrea's, Steffi's and Minjoo's thoughts on how we can replace fear with optimism when it comes to artificial intelligence and spread more enthusiasm and optimism instead of horror scenarios.

 "It's not about blah-blah, it’s about the honesty and trust of your brand in the product!"
 Incremental design updates do no brand any favour, Heiko Tullney suspects.
 Let's talk to him about the innovative strength of established brands and about the supreme discipline of strategic branding.

 Will artificial intelligence replace us?
 Or will we finally have time for what makes us human, thanks to intelligent machines?
-We want to ask these and other questions about artificial intelligence during our fireside chat on the 27th of September.
+The triangle of design, art and technology is the ideal place to discuss and spend the evening together and we did during our fireside chat on the 27th of September.

 One ear in, out on the other: Why do our eyes sometimes understand more than our ears?

 'Nothing good has ever been written in a large room,' said award-winning historian David McCullough, who used to work in a shed on Martha's Vineyard.
 May be, but it is possible to innovate and design in large rooms excellently and also awarded.
 So what do designers do better than others in terms of deep work?

 The Internet of Things (IoT) comes to our offices.
 Every month it sneaks closer into and establishes further in our workplace.
 On the good side, it connects us worldwide and transforms not just the technological landscape but also how we work.
 On the bad side, it can turn our company into a dreaded panopticum.

 Is it the summer break or me that currently the social media feeds show one curiosity after another and trend and counter trends emerge particularly clearly?